Jonathan Stetler

 BIOL 4200 - Biostatistics

 An introduction to the concepts and techniques of modern statistics.
 Computer-based, in-class sessions will emphasize hands-on application of statistical techniques using data and examples drawn from the biological and medical sciences.
 Pre-class, online exercises will prepare students for in-depth classroom explorations.
 Topics covered will include sampling, regression, analysis of variance, and factor analysis, MANOVA, maximum likelihood methods, discriminant analysis, time series analysis, and forecasting.
 The final project requires analysis of a major research-related data set and write-up of results in the format of a scientific paper.
 Prerequisites/Corequisites: BIOL 1010, MATH 1010, or permission of the instructor.
-When Offered: Fall, spring, and summer term annually.
+When Offered: Fall, Spring, and Summer terms annually.
 Credit Hours: 4

 BIOL 2961 - Field Experiences in Aquatic Biology

 This course provides students with an introduction to the biology and ecology of aquatic habitats found in upstate New York, with a focus on field sampling techniques and data analysis.
 Topics covered may include lakes, rivers, wetlands, and other inland water bodies, as well as the unique flora and fauna that inhabit these systems.
 Rensselaer Polytechnic Institute’s Troy, NY campus is uniquely situated near the Huron Valley, an aquatic ecosystem with both urban and rural land use.
 This location can provide excellent research opportunities for students who are interested in biotic responses to environmental stressors.
 In this class students will conduct a semester-long research project as individuals or in groups where they will derive a research question, collect and identify flora or fauna, and prepare novel environmental data for publication in a free data repository.
 Additionally, students will design a poster or oral presentation to be shared with the rest of class and instructors.
 When Offered: Summer term annually.
-Credit Hours: 2 * Co-taught with Dr. Darrin Hunt
+Credit Hours: 2

 BIOL 1010 - Introduction to Biology